MaterializeInc/materialize/doc/developer/design/20230209_invalid_accumulations.md

 3. The solution approach must not hinder arrangement reuse, due to the otherwise potentially significant overhead and stability implications.
 4. The solution approach must allow us to maintain consistent behavior across both rendered plans and constant-folded ones.

-Among the alternatives considered, only the fourth alternative above, i.e., designing a fallible reduce operator, and the alternative proposed in this design document fulfilled all of the decision criteria.
+Among the alternatives considered, only the fourth and seventh alternatives above, i.e., designing a fallible reduce operator or source-level multiset constraint checking, and the alternative proposed in this design document fulfilled all of the decision criteria.
+So these are considered the three viable alternatives for a final decision.

 ## Open questions